SmartBoy84/Proc0ver/README.md

 * **'printErrors.sh'** - script to display errors

 ### Sync & conversion process:
-* Donwload page listing all the packages in the procursus repo
+* Download page listing all the packages in the procursus repo
 * Scrape package links and date of last update
 * Filter packages which are already present on disk by comparing their update/upload date to the last update date stored on disk
 * Download the packages file from the server and read from disk